dawiidio/env-serve/README.md

 # env-serve

-HTTP(S) serer for static files with dynamic config from env vars written to js/html/json files
+HTTP(S) server for static files with dynamic config from env vars written to js/html/json files

 usage: